 - We seek out positive deviants—the small number of folks who have created their own solutions—so we can learn from their work.

-- We recruit participants using the principles of community organizing, identifying key stakeholders and building relationships with community-based organizations.
+- We find participants using the principles of relational recruiting, identifying key stakeholders and building partnerships with community-based organizations.

 Our learning happens in the real world.